 Have you ever wondered how Texas protects the most vulnerable members of our society—children—from the unintended consequences of family law disputes?
 We will introduce you to guardians ad litem, attorneys ad litem, and amicus attorneys in this fascinating and insightful guide.
 These tireless advocates make it their goal to safeguard the welfare of children involved in a variety of family law cases, from custody disputes to situations involving abuse and neglect.

 You’ll learn about the distinctions between their positions, their methods of appointment, and their roles in the judicial system in this enjoyable read.
 We’ll entertain you with stories and universal themes that make this subject interesting and fun.
-Once you’ve finished reading this article, you’ll feel like an authority on Texas family law and have a greater respect for the extraordinary job that these attorneys perform to guarantee the best possible outcome for kids caught up in family conflicts.
+Once you’ve finished reading this article, you’ll feel like an authority on Texas family law.
+You’ll have a greater respect for the extraordinary job that these attorneys perform to guarantee the best possible outcome for kids caught up in family conflicts.

 Why wait?
 Jump right in and follow along as we explore the interesting world of guardians ad litem, attorneys ad litem, and amicus attorneys.
 We’ll raise awareness of these unsung heroes and their crucial contributions to safeguarding the rights of children in family court proceedings all over Texas.